 The Minnesota United ownership group has committed to privately financing the construction of the stadium with no taxpayer contributions.
 MNUFC will be the first professional team in Minnesota to construct its stadium without a direct public subsidy.

 The Minnesota United ownership group is committed to providing affordable tickets for the diverse community of soccer fans in Minnesota.

 RD Management owns the existing shopping center surrounding the Midway Stadium site and has committed to expanding and rejuvenating the area with a development plan that could inject up to $450 million of private funding back into the area.

-Season tickets will be transferred at a first-come first-serve basis.
+Season tickets will be transferred on a first-come, first-served basis.
 Seating is limited in the new stadium, so current season ticket holders will have priority over future season ticket holders.
 Once the season ticket limit is hit, fans will be placed on a waitlist.

-The stadium is currently designed to hold somewhere between 20,000 and 21,500 seats and will be expandable.
+The stadium is currently designed to hold approximately 19,400 fans with standing room and will be expandable.